I was nervous walking into The Ketch.

 For a take-out item, I had to try their crab cakes.
 After my initial trip, I told people about my visit and it turns out everyone loves The Ketch.
 It was “Planet Thai” all over again – where everyone knows the place is exquisite except for me.
 I was told the crab cakes were worth their hefty price ($11 for two cakes?) and I needed to eat them with the remoulade sauce.

 When I got to where I was going, I tried the crab cakes and they. were.
 DEVINE.
 I normally don’t fawn over crab cakes - They’re just crab, celery and seasoning – but these were perfect.
 Again, not too crabby, perfectly cooked and best of all, it wasn’t packed with celery.
 I hate when I order a crab cake and I get less than an ounce of crab meat and the rest of the patty is celery and seasoning.

 Along with the cakes I ordered a side of Old bay Fries, which were their normal fries with Cajun seasoning.
 They were all right, nothing special.
 They weren’t spicy and the seasoning didn’t add much taste.
 I just felt the whole thing was somewhat unnecessary.

-So while The Ketch looks like it’s stuck in the past (even their website looks like something you’d find on the Wayback Machine website), their decor is no reason to deter from enjoy a delicious meal.
-And really – isn’t that what it’s all about anyway?
+So while The Ketch looks like it’s stuck in the past (even their website looks like something you’d find on the Overall: B/B+

 - John G